Surface Nets Vertex Ambient Occlusion

 Side Note

 I did notice through my testing and experimentation with my engine from time to time using the density function itself (or at least part of it) would yield some pretty cool results.
 Never managed to make use of it for AO but it looks kinda similar and cool enough to mention it at least.
-Maybe this could be extended to yield some results similar to VXGI or large scale AO.
 It is pretty cool. cFlake Terrain Density Debug